kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 <br>

-- Airflow is a open source platform to programmatically author, schedule and monitor workflows.
+- Airflow is an open source platform to programmatically author, schedule and monitor workflows.

 - Airflow pipelines are defined in Python, allowing for dynamic pipeline generation.
 This allows for writing code that instantiates pipelines dynamically.